emranxec/KeepLearning/README.md

 ## Q. when to used native query & hibernate query?
 ###### You do not need to create a native query unless you want to.

 > JPQL eventually is translated into SQL by the framework but the framework lets you call the native query also.
-Why would want to do that:
+#### Why would want to do that?
 - Low level access, which means that you can optimize and handle the mapping by yourself; with SQL you actually access the database table while with JPQL you access the entity objects;
 - Maybe you do not want to learn JPQL if you already know SQL
 - You already have the queries written in SQL, and do not have resources/time to port them to JPQL